radiolondra/libvlcsharp/src/LibVLCSharp.Avalonia.Unofficial.UCanvas/README.md

 - **AddXAMLContentIfAny(bool isMoveable)**

   VideoView allows to define its own *content property* in XAML.
-  This method adds by code the VideoView content to the video scene.
+  This method adds the VideoView content to the video scene by code.
   `IsMoveable` parameter defines whether the user will be able to drag the content over the scene.

 - **AddUserControlToOverlay(